-- Shared Reading/Shared Writing - Scaffolded independent leveled reading and writing to build stamina - o Conferring/conferencing with individual students in reading and writing - Writer's Workshop and extended writing - Small group differentiated guided strategy instruction in reading and writing - Vocabulary development, Word Study, and Interactive Read Aloud - Active student engagement in purposeful reading and writing - Sustained daily writing across the curriculum of mostly self-chosen topics - Through our MTSS, students not meeting grade level proficiency are provided high yield instructional interventions based on their target areas of need. - o Our MTSS includes a continuum of intervention strategies aligned to core instructional practices and delivered by classroom teachers and reading interventionists. - o The level of intervention for students not meeting proficiency is determined by common classroom formative assessments and district level summative assessment - Leadership has a strong, cohesive vision for all students to make growth and be educated in grade level content standards. - Curriculum continually is worked on to be aligned and articulated horizontally and vertically within the school and district to provide a fluid transition from PreK-K, class-to-class, and gradeto-grade. - Grade level learning targets are aligned to the 2010 English Language Arts standards for all students. - Leadership has a shared understanding and provides support for effective differentiated instructional strategies. - A range of research-based instructional interventions for students at risk of academic or behavioral failure is in place through our MTSS framework.
+- o Shared Reading/Shared Writing - o Scaffolded independent leveled reading and writing to build stamina - o Conferring/conferencing with individual students in reading and writing - o Writer's Workshop and extended writing - o Small group differentiated guided strategy instruction in reading and writing - o Vocabulary development, Word Study, and Interactive Read Aloud - o Active student engagement in purposeful reading and writing - o Sustained daily writing across the curriculum of mostly self-chosen topics - Through our MTSS, students not meeting grade level proficiency are provided high yield instructional interventions based on their target areas of need. - o Our MTSS includes a continuum of intervention strategies aligned to core instructional practices and delivered by classroom teachers, reading interventionists, and paraprofessionals. - o The level of intervention for students not meeting proficiency is determined by common classroom formative assessments and district level summative assessment. - Leadership has a strong, cohesive vision for all students to make growth and be educated in grade level content standards. - Curriculum continually is worked on to be aligned and articulated horizontally and vertically within the school and district to provide a fluid transition from PreK-K, class-to-class, and gradeto-grade. - o Grade level learning targets are aligned to the 2010 English Language Arts standards for all students. - Leadership has a shared understanding and provides support for effective differentiated instructional strategies. - o A range of research-based instructional interventions for students at risk of academic or behavioral failure is in place through our MTSS framework.